hoytpr/Lacto_genome/checkm.md

 **The final BAM alignment submitted to NCBI also produced contigs named:**
 - PrHT3-FINAL-genomic-scaffolds.fna

-(THese contigs were compared to L. lactis genomes.
+(These contigs were compared to L. lactis genomes.
 Download these data [HERE](/files/PrHT3-FINAL-genomic-scaffolds.fna))

 An unpublshed PrHT3 assembly that included the plasmid sequences was named:
 - PrHT3-with-plasmids.fna